faransikandar/Insight_Time_Series_Recommender/README.md

 Note: For ease, scripts are preceded by a `source` prefix, denoting the directory they're housed in.

 Clean, Train, and Make Recommendations in one pipeline - using 2-digit product/service area specificity (the full model is trained on 6-digit specificity).
 This will take ~5 min.

+**Note that you will be prompted for a user input for the country/territory name.**

+Spelling/capitalization matters.
+Also please note that some of the broader regions (e.g. Asia) do not have recommendation data available, although they appear in the options list.
 ```
 python -m source.time_series_rec_example
 ```